iqlusioninc/usbarmory.rs/firmware/usbarmory/README.md

 - `arm-none-eabi-gcc`, only required if modifying assembly (`.s`) files

-- `qemu-system-arm`, to run firmware on the host and for some unit testing
+- `qemu-system-arm` v4.x, to run firmware on the host and for some unit testing.
+  Install with `pacman -S qemu-arch-extra` on Arch Linux.

 ## Building examples